lukstep/ZebraPuzzle/README.md

 # Zebra Puzzle
-Simple application to resolving Einstein zebra puzzle using genetic algorithm.
-The script support only python 3.
+Simple application to resolving Einstein zebra puzzle using a genetic algorithm.

-To run <code>./zebraPuzzle.py</code>
+To run, call:<code>./zebraPuzzle.py</code>